 - Network congestion fees

-- Research all fees before starting
+- Find out all the fees before starting

-- Factor in recipient's conversion costs
+- Consider the recipient's conversion costs.

 Technical Risks